TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 | Audio Recorder | Crash on start of recording on AOSP 10 |

 ## Installation:
-Your warranty will be **nullified** if not already. **Proceed on your own risk.** I'm (tvardero) not responsible for any damage made to your phones.
+Your **warranty** will be **void** if not already. **Proceed on your own risk.** I'm (tvardero) not responsible for any damage made to your phones.

 Dependencies: unlocked bootloader, TWRP (not official one), stock MIUI (rooted/unrooted).

-_Please note: if you wish to use Google Market, flash GSI with preinstalled GApps.
-Unfortunately, Gapps can't be flashed due error 20, resizing of system partition leads to bootloop._
+*Please note: if you wish to use Google Market, flash GSI with preinstalled GApps.
+Unfortunately, Gapps can't be flashed due error 20, resizing of system partition leads to bootloop.*

+**ARM64 A/B**

 1. Go to TWRP and make backup of System and Data partitions. **You DON'T need to backup other partitions such as Vendor or Boot, because if you do restore them once, you will GET A SOFTBRICK.**
 2. Format -> Format Data -> Type "yes".
 Do NOT format system and any other partition.